asmim-21/Thesis-Asmi-Mitra/README.md

    This technique leverages the model’s contextual understanding of roles to encourage fairer, more socially responsible outputs.

 ## **Conclusion**
-This study aims to develop a structured methodology for **detecting and mitigating gender bias in LLMs** through **systematic prompt engineering**.
-The findings will contribute to improving fairness in AI-generated text and guiding ethical AI development.
+This study aims to develop an innovative and structured methodology for **detecting and mitigating gender bias in multilingual LLMs** through **systematic prompt engineering**.
+The findings aim to contribute to improving fairness in AI-generated text and guiding ethical AI development.